AlisCode/db_api/README.md

 * The user creates his model using Diesel
 * The user annotates his model structs using the procedural macros
 * The user optionally creates his own repository around a particular struct by implementing the Repository trait.
 * Using various Route exporters, the user transforms the framework's backend-agnostic routes into fully usable routes for any given backend.
-Support for any web framework should be feature-gated.
+Support for any web framework should be feature-gated or put in a separate crate.
 * The user mounts the previously generated routes in the application, either by hand or using macros.

 ### Route abstraction